Intergalactic: The Heretic Prophet

 Intergalactic: The Heretic Prophet is an upcoming action-adventure game developed by Naughty Dog and published by Sony Interactive Entertainment for the PlayStation 5.
-Set thousands of years in the future, it follows the bounty hunter Jordan A. Mun (Tati Gabrielle) who is stranded on a remote planet searching for a crime syndicate.
-Intergalactic is set to start a new franchise for Naughty Dog, marking its first original story since The Last of Us (2013).
+Set thousands of years in the future, it follows the bounty hunter Jordan A. Mun (Tati Gabrielle), who is stranded on a remote planet searching for a crime syndicate.
+Intergalactic is Naughty Dog's first original property since The Last of Us (2013).

-Development began in 2020 after the release of The Last of Us Part II, and is led by creative director Neil Druckmann, game directors Matthew Gallant and Kurt Margenau, and narrative director Claire Carré.
+Development began in 2020 after the release of The Last of Us Part II and is led by creative director Neil Druckmann, game directors Matthew Gallant and Kurt Margenau, and narrative director Claire Carré.
 Druckmann assembled a writers' room for the narrative, for which thousands of years of fictional history was written.
-The story is centered on a fictional religion and includes science fiction elements, taking inspiration from several anime.
+The story centers on a fictional religion and includes science fiction elements, taking inspiration from several anime.
 Its score is composed by Trent Reznor and Atticus Ross.

 Premise

 Intergalactic: The Heretic Prophet is an action-adventure game set around two thousand years in the future, in an alternate universe where advanced space travel existed by 1986.
 Veteran bounty hunter Jordan A. Mun becomes stranded on a remote planet, Sempiria, while tracking the legendary "Five Aces" criminal syndicate.
 For over 600 years, Sempiria has been cut off from outside contact and no one has been able to leave it.
 In seeking to escape, Jordan discovers information about the history of the planet and its people, and fights hostile, blade-wielding robots.